-Located in a safe distance from the pirate infested sea, Siena became an important trade post on the way to Rome.
-It was one of the most important Italian city-states in the 11th – 16th century and its main competitor and enemy was Florence.
+Located at a safe distance from the pirate-infested sea, Siena became an important trade post on the way to Rome.
+It was one of the most important Italian city-states in the 11th – 16th century and its main competitor and the enemy was Florence.

-The prosperous city and, possibly, the first banking centre in the world was one of the most important centres of arts in Italy in the 13th – 14th century.
-The great Siennese artists are less known today, but not less distinguished than the better known great Florentine artists.
+The prosperous city and, possibly, the first banking center in the world was one of the most important centers of arts in Italy in the 13th – 14th century.
+The great Siennese artists are less known today, but no less distinguished than the better-known great Florentine artists.

 Siena has preserved nearly intact medieval and Renaissance architecture up to this day and is one of the most interesting medieval cities in Europe.

-Cathedral was built in the highest point of city, in the site of an earlier cathedral.
-It is not known when the first church was built here, but it is known that in the 9th century AD in this site was a church and bishop’s palace.
+Cathedral was built at the highest point of the city, on the site of an earlier cathedral.
+It is not known when the first church was built here, but it is known that in the 9th century AD there was a church and bishop’s palace.
 In 1058 an important event took place here – pope Nicholas II was elected.

 Preparations for the construction of a new cathedral of Siena were started in 1196.
-It was decided to start the construction with the north-south oriented transept and to add the main part afterwards.
+It was decided to start the construction with the north-south oriented transept and to add the main part afterward.

 Construction of the present cathedral

-This north-south transept was basically built in 1229 – 1263 – and constitutes Siena Cathedral up to this day.
+This north-south transept was basically constructed in 1229 – 1263 – and constitutes Siena Cathedral up to this day.

 Transport of construction material, including the black and white marble, started in 1226.

-Both the exterior and interior of the cathedral have outstanding ornamentation – alternating stripes of this white and nearly black – greenish marble.
-Facade is accented with red marble.
+Both the exterior and interior of the cathedral have outstanding ornamentation – alternating stripes of this white and nearly black-greenish marble.
+The facade is accented with red marble.

 It is considered that black and white colors symbolize the black and white horses of the legendary founders of the city – Senius and Aschius.

-Next to the cathedral in 1313 was built nearly 77 m tall belltower – stunning structure in Romanesque style.
+Next to the cathedral in 1313 was built a nearly 77 m tall belltower – a stunning structure in Romanesque style.

-Since the very beginning these works were performed in a poor quality and were stopped by the Black Death in 1348.
+From the very beginning these works were performed in poor quality and were stopped by the Black Death in 1348.